justeattakeaway/fozzie-components/packages/services/f-http/README.md

 patch | PATCH a resource | resource URL _[string]_, body _[object]_, headers _[array]_
 delete | DELETE a resource | resource URL _[string]_, headers _[array]_
-setAuthorisationToken | Set the authorisation token for all requests | authorisationToken _[string]_ readConfiguration | Returns the configuration which has been applied | None
+setAuthorisationToken | Set the authorisation token for all requests | authorisationToken _[string]_ readConfiguration | Returns the configuration which has been provided | None